IBM/ibm-block-csi-driver/README.md

 yum -y install xfsprogs                # Only if XFS file system is required
 ```

-#### 2. Configure Linux multipath devices on the host:
+#### 2. Configure Linux® multipath devices on the host.

-Be sure to configure each worker with storage connectivity according to your storage system instructions.
+**Important:** Be sure to configure each worker with storage connectivity according to your storage system instructions.
 For more information, find your storage system documentation on [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSRQ8T).

-##### 2.1 Configuring for OpenShift Container Platform users (RHEL and RHCOS)
+##### 2.1 Additional configuration steps for OpenShift® Container Platform users (RHEL and RHCOS).
+Other users can continue to step 2.1.

 The following yaml file example is for both Fibre Channel and iSCSI configurations.
 To support iSCSI, uncomment the last two lines in the file: